itsgeorgema/github-pr-automation/README.md

 ---

-**To automate your PRs:**
+**To automate your PRs with Watchdog:**

 1. **Quick Start**: Create a pull request to test the multi-language system
 2. **AI Reviews**: Follow the [MCP Setup Guide](./MCP_SETUP_GUIDE.md) for intelligent code reviews
 3. **Multi-Language Setup**: Check the [Multi-Language Setup Guide](./MULTI_LANGUAGE_SETUP.md) for advanced configuration

-The system automatically detects your project's languages and applies the appropriate tools!
+Watchdog automatically detects your project's languages and applies the appropriate tools!